tosinfolarin/gutendex-book-search/README.md

 # gutendex-book-search
 This displays book information fetched from the Gutendex API.

-I decided to use Next.js in creating this application due to Alex informing me that NLPatent uses Next.js.
-I beleivded this would be good practice so I decided to take on the challenge.

 I went through a YouTube tutorial on Next.js as a refresher to understand how and how it works.
 I then began the project in setting up the Next App.

 ![Alt text](image.png)